All Episodes

 Protecting your own.

-Which is what I was alluding to earlier, that companies have to take certain measures to protect themselves and so do individuals.
+Which is what I was alluding to earlier, that companies have to take certain measures to protect themselves, and so do individuals.

-Developing the appropriate countermeasures to whatever it is that you see the people who are working against you are using.
+And individuals can follow the same format that's laid out in that whole third of the book on protecting themselves, developing the appropriate countermeasures to whatever it is that you see the people who are working against you are using.

 Then obviously what you do is you start either burning them or shredding them.